 The Company writes policies with a maximum policy limit of \$15 million.
-The first \$1.0 million of claims is retained by the Company after which claims of \$14.0 million excess of the \$1.0 million retention are reinsured on an excess of loss basis.
-Retained claims are further ceded to Parent company on a 90% quota share basis.
+The first \$1.0 million of claims is retained by the Company with any excess over the \$1.0 million retention and up to \$14.0 million are ceded on an excess of loss basis with the Parent company.
+Retained share of claims is further ceded to the Parent company on a 90% quota share basis.
 This arrangement is consistent with the Group policy.